 Conductor and composer, Gabriel first studied at the Conservatoire de Reims, where he obtained prices for conducting, writing, and piano accompaniment, in parallel with a degree in musicology at the University of Reims Champagne-Ardenne.

-In September 2017, he was a finalist in the 55th international competition for young conductors in Besançon.
+In 2017, he was a finalist in the 55th international competition for young conductors in Besançon.

 For many years, he has been working with several orchestras such as the Orchestra of the Reims Opera, the Orchestra of Massy Opera, the ensemble Les Apaches, the Victor Hugo Franche-Comté Orchestra, the Chamber Orchestra of Lausanne, the Orchestra Lamoureux or the Choir of Radio France.